mgechev/blog.mgechev.com/_posts/2015-09-30-lazy-loading-components-routes-services-router-angular-2.md

   - `provide` - a provider, which will return the target component based on the passed module as argument
 2. We define a function called `componentProxyFactory`:
   - This function accepts as argument a `ComponentProvider` object and returns a new component called `VirtualComponent`.
-  - The `VirtualComponent` defines a single binding, in order to allow the provider to be passed as argument to the constructor through DI.
+  - The `VirtualComponent` defines a single provider, in order to allow the provider to be passed as argument to the constructor through DI.
   - Inside `VirtualComponent`'s constructor we load the module based on the provider's `path` and right after that loaded in the template using: `loader.loadIntoLocation(provider.provide(m), el, 'content');`

 And thats all!